anbclausen/optifuzz/README.md

-# Optifuzz
+# OptiFuzz
-Welcome to Optifuzz!
+Welcome to OptiFuzz!
 A tool for fuzzing randomly generated C code with different optimization flags to discover side-channel vulnerabilities.
 This tool was made for the Language-Based Security course at Aarhus University.

 ## Prerequisites
-Optifuzz depends on a few languages and libraries:
+OptiFuzz depends on a few languages and libraries:
-- You should have [OCaml](https://ocaml.org/docs/up-and-running) and [Dune](https://dune.readthedocs.io/en/stable/quick-start.html) installed.
+- You should have [OCaml](https://ocaml.org/docs/up-and-running) and [Dune](https://dune.readthedocs.io/en/stable/quick-start.html) installed (used for generating the programs).
+- A respectable [Latex](https://www.latex-project.org/) environment with apropriate libraries for generating the analysis report.
+- The GNU C compiler from [GCC](https://gcc.gnu.org/) (used for some tasks) and any other C compiler you would like to analyse the output of (like [clang](https://clang.llvm.org/)).
+- The [Make](https://www.gnu.org/software/make/) tool used to build and run the different parts of the project.
-- You should have [Python3](https://www.python.org/downloads/) installed alongside all Python packages listed in `python_requirements.txt`.
+- [Python3](https://www.python.org/downloads/) installed alongside all Python packages listed in `python_requirements.txt`.
 These can be installed with
 ```
 pip install -r python_requirements.txt
 ```
+- The fuzzer can optionally be run as a kernel module to remove noice from preempting and interupts. **Note** that this is of course not the intended use of a kernel module, but it was the best way we could come up with in limited time.
+To use this feature, make sure you have the linux kernel headers maching your kernel version installed.
+You will need root privileges to instert/remove the module (sudo is sufficient).
+The module has been tested on kernel version 6.3.2.

 ## Paper
 We made a paper describing the tool and our findings with it.
 It can be found in the `paper` folder.